Silver Bulletin #5

 In prehistoric times, the best hunter could perhaps output twice as much as the average hunter.

 Right now, the game is rigged.
-It’s only a select few of us with access to these incredible levers, capturing salaries which are insane by global standards.
+It’s only a select few of us who have access to these incredible levers, capturing salaries that are insane by global standards.

 It’s not all doom and gloom, though.
 Despite rising inequality, global poverty standards are plummeting.
 Technology is cratering the cost of our most basic human needs, lifting millions out of poverty every day.

-Excitingly, as smartphone penetration increases, more and more of the developing world will get access to the ultimate knowledge machine (the internet).
-It’s going to further accelerate this lift out of poverty.
+Excitingly, as smartphone penetration increases, more and more of the developing world will get access to the ultimate knowledge machine: the internet.
+This will further accelerate the lift out of poverty.

-Despite what we read of in mass media, the world is actually becoming a better place every single day.
-Inequality rises aside, our species remains on this steady march forward.
+Despite what we read in the mass media, the world is actually becoming a better place every single day.
+Inequality aside, our species remains on this steady march forward.

 And that’s something to celebrate.